-The Cuban Liberty and Democratic Solidarity (LIBERTAD) Act of 1996 (also known as the Helms-Burton Act) includes as Title III a provision authorizing U.S. nationals whose property in Cuba was confiscated by the Castro regime to bring federal court actions against foreign entities "trafficking" in those properties. legislation contemplates that, with limited exceptions, the courts hearing these cases will adopt the valuations determined in awards issued by the Commission in its Cuban Claims Programs, conducted from 1965 to 1972 (the first Cuba Claims Program; see Section IV, subsection A.8, below) and from 2005 to 2006 (the second Cuba Claims Program; see Section IV, subsection A.19, below).
+The Cuban Liberty and Democratic Solidarity (LIBERTAD) Act of 1996 (also known as the Helms-Burton Act) includes as Title III a provision authorizing U.S. nationals whose property in Cuba was confiscated by the Castro regime to bring federal court actions against foreign entities "trafficking" in those properties.
+The legislation contemplates that, with limited exceptions, the courts hearing these cases will adopt the valuations determined in awards issued by the Commission in its Cuban Claims Programs, conducted from 1965 to 1972 (the first Cuba Claims Program; see Section IV, subsection A.8, below) and from 2005 to 2006 (the second Cuba Claims Program; see Section IV, subsection A.19, below).
 In cases where a plaintiff was not eligible to file a claim in the Commission's Cuban Claims Program (i.e., was not a U.S. national at the time of confiscation), the legislation authorized the United States District Courts, beginning in March 1998, to appoint the Commission as Special Master to make determinations on issues such as ownership and valuation of property for use in court actions.

-In January and July 2012, President Obama continued to invoke his authority under the statute to suspend the right to file Title III actions, citing the national interests of the United States.
-Nevertheless, during 2012 the Commission continued to receive requests to examine files from its Cuban Claims Programs.
-Some of these requests were from attorneys advising foreign investors wishing to avoid involvement with any property in Cuba that is the subject of a certified claim in the Cuban Claims Programs.
-In addition, representatives from the Department of State continued to examine files in connection with the Department's responsibility under Title IV of the Helms-Burton Act, which requires the exclusion from the United States of foreign individuals associated with corporations or other entities "trafficking" in property that is the subject of a certified claim in the Cuban Claims Programs.
+The Act also grants the President of the United States the authority to suspend the provisions of Title III for periods of six months if necessary to the national interests of the United States.
+In 2013, President Obama delegated this authority to the Secretary of State.
+In January and July of 2014, the Secretary of State invoked this authority and continued to suspend the right to file Title III actions, citing the national interests of the United States.
+Nevertheless, during 2014 the Commission continued to receive requests to examine files from its Cuban Claims Programs.
+Some of these requests were from attorneys advising foreign investors wishing to avoid involvement with any property in Cuba that is the subject of a certified claim in the Cuban Claims Programs. addition, representatives from the Department of State continued to examine files in connection with the Department's responsibility under Title IV of the Helms-Burton Act, which requires the exclusion from the United States of foreign individuals associated with corporations or other entities "trafficking" in property that is the subject of a certified claim in the Cuban Claims Programs.